Earn Brand Loyalty Via Social Media

 Instead of just referring to a textbook definition, start by thinking about why you personally become brand loyal.
 For me, it usually boils down to good experiences, product and service reliability, quality, and monetary perks.

-This should tell us that today’s shopper values convenience above all else.
-With the Internet at their fingertips, people want to solve problems and find answers to their questions on their terms.
+With the internet at their fingertips, people want to solve problems and find answers to their questions on their own terms.
+In turn, social media, which has become a familiar and accessible space for most, is now seen as a quick and efficient way to get brands’ attention.
 Capitalize on this demand for convenience by ensuring your brand is easily accessible for online customer service.

 Since content is king, we talk a lot about content marketing.
 In addition to brainstorming fun, creative ideas for your editorial calendar, it’s arguably more important to deliver information and resources that benefit your target audience.